superlucky84/lithent/README.md

 } from 'wwact';

 // This function is only executed on mount, and on update, only updates `props` and then executes the internal return function.
+// (Note that the references in props change every time the component is updated.)
 // childen is passed as the second argument. const ChildComponent = (props: { parentValue: number }, children: WDom[]) => {
   // Create a responsive object.
 If this value changes, retry the render.